Building Connections Project

 Work on the Building Connections Project is underway.
 The award-winning firm Andrew Berman Architect has delivered a bold yet cost-efficient design for a dynamic and sustainable library.
 The vision draws from years of community consultation and planning.

-Renderings Presentation
+Renderings

 Expanding for MORE USERS and MORE USES